Download the all-new Republic app:

 Advertisement

-When Serena Williams won her seventh Wimbledon title in 2016, she proudly raised her fist in a Black Power salute at All-England Club in 2016.
+When Serena Williams won her seventh Wimbledon title in 2016, she proudly raised her fist in a Black Power salute at the All-England Club in 2016.
 That same year, former NFL quarterback Colin Kaepernick started taking a knee to raise awareness for black athlete activism.
-Williams and Hamilton have both referenced Black Lives Matter movement, which Hamilton wore on front of his T-shirt on Sunday.
+Williams and Hamilton have both referenced the Black Lives Matter movement, which Hamilton wore on the front of his T-shirt on Sunday.

 Advertisement

-Hamilton has spoken out against racism since death in May of George Floyd — a handcuffed and unarmed Black man — after a police officer pressed his knee on Floyd’s neck for nearly eight minutes in May.
+Hamilton has spoken out against racism since the death in May of George Floyd — a handcuffed and unarmed Black man — after a police officer pressed his knee on Floyd’s neck for nearly eight minutes in May.
 Hamilton attended a Black Lives Matter march in London and is setting up a commission to increase diversity in motorsport.

-His Mercedes teammate Valtteri Bottas kneeled after winning last Sunday’s Austrian GP and team has thrown its support behind Hamilton by racing in all-black cars for this season.“As a team we’re keeping black all year long, so we’re going to be fighting and pushing for it all year,” 35-year-old Hamilton said.
+His Mercedes teammate Valtteri Bottas kneeled after winning last Sunday’s Austrian GP and the team has thrown its support behind Hamilton by racing in all-black cars for this season.“As a team we’re keeping the black all year long, so we’re going to be fighting and pushing for it all year,” the 35-year-old Hamilton said.
 “Personally it’s going to be a lifelong thing for me.”

 Advertisement